YashRaj787/Linux-for-DevOps/Linux-Commands/05_File-Permission-Commands/Detailed-Notes.md

 # File Permission Commands
+## These are the File Permission Commands commonly used in DevOps.
 | #  | Command        | #  | Command        |
 |----|----------------|----|----------------|
 | 1  | umask          | 4  | chown command  |